Skip to main content

 Let’s continue from where we left off by setting up the CI workflow to enable Playwright tracing so that we can access these files later.

-GitHub Action to preserve files or directory contents from builds and save them as artifacts.
+We can use GitHub’s official actions/upload-artifact GitHub Action to preserve files or directory contents from builds and save them as artifacts.
 Just to note though, be careful not to use this technique to save log files or other data that may include sensitive information because this is made available publicly for everyone to view.

-We will add the following step to the existing local end-to-end tests, identified by the job ID tests_e2e
+We will add the following step to the existing local end-to-end tests, identified by the job ID tests_e2e:

 1 - name: Upload test results